sAbdelhaleem/MultizoneVAV/README.md

 $ sudo mv ~/Buildings\ 5.0.1 /usr/local/Modelica/Library/Buildings_5.0.1
 ~~~

-**12.** At the MultizoneVAV repository webpage at <https://github.com/sAbdelhaleem/MultizoneVAV>, press the *green code button* then press *download ZIP* from the drop-down menu to download *MultizoneVAV-master.zip*
+**12.** From the MultizoneVAV repository webpage at <https://github.com/sAbdelhaleem/MultizoneVAV>, press the *green code button* then press *download ZIP* from the drop-down menu to download *MultizoneVAV-master.zip*

 **13.** Copy *MultizoneVAV-master.zip* to the home directory and install MultizoneVAV using the command lines shown in [Code Block 13](#CodeBlock13).